The greatest Draft pick in each club's history

 But please note that the purpose of this list is not to identify which players performed the best for the organization that drafted them.
-Rather, for this exercise, we have identified every team’s best Draft pick based on (Baseball Reference’s) Wins Above Replacement -- though, in some cases, exceptions were made (and noted) by the MLB Pipeline team.
+Rather, for this exercise, we have identified every team’s best Draft pick based on (Baseball Reference’s) Wins Above Replacement -- though, in some cases, exceptions were made (and noted) by the MLB Pipeline crew.

 And while many players went on to play positions other than the one at which they were drafted, we have decided, for historical context, to list each player at his original position.
 Additionally, only players who were taken in a June Draft were eligible, which is why, for example, you don’t see Tom Seaver (a 1966 January Draft-Secondary Phase selection by Atlanta) included in the list.